-Napoleon offers several models with this technology, but the HDX35 is a very popular traditional model of fireplace, while the LHD45 is a lower cost linear model that still offers a beautiful flame presentation and surround options.
+Napoleon offers several models with this technology, but the BL36NTE is a very popular traditional model of fireplace, while the B42 is a lower cost linear model that still offers a beautiful flame presentation and surround options.
 Both provide a wealth of customizable options to suit the style of your home.

-With the heat dispersal system not in use, the HDX35 produces a respectable 35,000 BTUs and the LHD45 achieves 24,000 BTUs.
+With the heat dispersal system not in use, the BL36NTE produces a 17,500 BTUs and the B42 achieves 22,000 BTUs.
 This means you have the option of using these models as a true heating appliance when desired.

 The direct vent can be routed straight through a wall or roof, so the fireplaces can be installed in almost any room.
 Both models are specifically approved for bedrooms and mobile homes and can also be equipped with optional blowers.

-The HDX35 can be used with natural gas or propane and can even be converted to liquid propane fuel with a special conversion kit.
-The LHD45 was designed to use natural gas, but can also be converted to propane with an additional kit.
+The BL36NTE can be used with natural gas or propane.
+The B42 was designed to use natural gas, but can also be converted to propane with an additional kit.

 B-Vent Gas Fireplaces